 “Martha Ann Honeywell...was born without hands, yet she worked for 50 years sewing and producing silhouettes with an arm stump, her feet (with only three toes on one foot), and her mouth.
 Talk about a role model for me as I convalesce.”

 Once I was well enough to reach the restroom, I looked in the mirror but didn’t recognize myself.
-Then again, I couldn’t see anything clearly, since the airbags had snapped my glasses in half.
+Then again, I couldn’t see anything clearly, since airbags had snapped my glasses in half.
 Curiously, I hadn’t noticed I was without glasses when I regained consciousness in the car, but I was in shock and fixated on the heinousness of dirt in my mouth.
 When I finally selected a replacement pair, I still didn’t look right.
 Even now, when someone compliments my frames, irrationally, I feel wounded.
 Adding to my probable dysmorphia is the fact that I couldn’t twist my torso after surgery to style my naturally wavy hair, so I got a perm.
 The curls look uncharacteristically tight and no amount of conditioning makes me feel like my former self.
-I keep having my hair cut shorter and shorter to get rid of it, and in turn, I disassociate from my appearance.
+I keep having my hair cut shorter and shorter to get rid of it, and in turn, I dissociate from my appearance.
 At one hair appointment, I finally felt--with relief--an affinity with my appearance when I was seated in a different area and my reflection was spread across multiple tiny mirrors and fractured, like me.

-Focussing on the neck down, I decided to buy a few necklaces and items of clothing to perk myself up.
+I decided to buy a few accessories and items of clothing to perk myself up.
 But then I kept spending.
 I bought an Alexander Wang top with a partially open back revealing almost the whole spine, forgetting the six inch incision a surgeon made to stabilize my severe lumbar brake.
 (One broken bone per person is to be expected from crashing with the same force as driving off a 12-story building).
 By the time I remembered my scar, the garment was no longer returnable.
 I purchased, and kept, a BCBGMAXAZRIA dress in two sizes because who knew what size I was, really?
-The dresses were second-hand, but still.
+These garments were second-hand, but still...
 On week-ends, I awoke at 6 am, eager to discover what online deals I might score.
 I withdrew from friends and allowed myself to see a collection of amiable hand-written notes from online sellers as evidence of a social network.
 Because I had survived against all odds, I imagined that it must have been for a reason, and the related pressure to do something meaningful (or more meaningful?) with my life was crushing.
-So, I embraced the most superficial aspect of myself...although I do consider fashion/style an art form.
+So, by shopping, I embraced the most superficial aspect of myself--although I do consider fashion/style an art form.
 How could I not, as a former textiles student?
 The truly embarrassing thing is that I embarked on this slippery slope after reading the tell-all post by stylist Stacy London about almost going broke further to having the exact same surgery.
 I read it and actually thought, "Shopping sounds like a good idea."
-That I nearly succumbed to the endorphins and dopamine associated with shopping while changing up a third of my wardrobe is ironic because I was ultra-responsible about withdrawing from opiates to avoid a well-known addiction risk.
+That I nearly succumbed to the endorphins and dopamine associated with shopping while changing up nearly half of my wardrobe is ironic because I was ultra-responsible about withdrawing from opiates to avoid a well-known addiction risk.

 I brought the catalogue home, but I felt unable to even peek at the introduction for two weeks, as getting back to enjoyable activities like blogging would signify moving forward.
 All along, though, I have told myself that I cannot get stuck for long.
 Another two weeks passed before I read the essays within, finishing them in an afternoon because they were so compelling.
 The next day (today), before I read the final section of didactic texts for works in the associated exhibition, I was reminded that it’s the one-year anniversary of the white nationalist rally that turned deadly in Charlottesville.
 (Activist Heather Heyer died after being hit by a car, and shortly thereafter, Lieutenant H. Jay Cullen and Trooper-Pilot Berke M.M.
 Bates died while monitoring the scene from a helicopter).
 Because race is a recurring theme in Black Out, today feels like the perfect time to come out of the shadows and resume my role as one of many bloggers seeking social justice.
 So, more on this fantastic catalogue...